lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

     :branch: The branch to build against. (default: master)
     :build-days-to-keep: Days to keep build logs in Jenkins. (default: 7)
     :build-timeout: Timeout in minutes before aborting build. (default: 15)
+    :cron: Cron schedule when to trigger the job.
+Supports daily builds.
+        This parameter also supports multiline input via YAML pipe | character in cases where one may want to provide more than 1 cron timer. (default: empty)
+    :disable-job: Whether to disable the job (default: false)
     :dist-binary: Whether to build a binary wheel distribution. (default: true)
     :git-url: URL clone project from. (default: $GIT_URL/$PROJECT)
     :parallel: Boolean indicator for tox to run tests in parallel or series.